 The third trend that caught my eye is the Google search for ‘time travel’.

-Of course, that could mean we had more time for manga and anime (Tetta Kisaki), movies (Keanu Reeves), series (James Franco), but also incredible conspiracy theories (such as the one that dinosaurs were invented by the CIA to discourage time travel).
+Of course, that could mean we had more time for manga and anime (Tetta Kisaki), movies (Keanu Reeves), and series (James Franco), but also incredible conspiracy theories (such as the one that dinosaurs were invented by the CIA to discourage time travel).

 But it could also mean that we are just keener on finding the perfect time to travel to a destination of choice.

 Many of us could easily accept the offer to completely erase the years of 2020 and 2021 and teleport into any moment before the pandemic, or after it all ends.
-We feel frozen in the status quo, and that is not the most inspiring set-up for those who have a microbe of restlessness in their genes, like Croatian explorers Seljan brothers called the urge for exploration.
+We feel frozen in the status quo, and that is not the most inspiring set-up for those who have a microbe of restlessness in their genes like the Croatian explorers Seljan brothers called the urge for exploration.

 The tourism industry can hardly answer the demand for time travel, as the end of the pandemic more depends on us, the tourists.